 Cuphea lanceolata ‘Purple Passion’

 I bought seeds of the Cuphea lanceolata ‘Purple Passion’ from Baker Creek Heirloom Seeds in the spring of 2012.
 They germinated very well and I had enough to transplant along the brick sidewalk going through the garden in the backyard, in the bed on the west side of the garden, and in the bed along the west sunroom.
-The plants grow at least 2′ tall, but they prefer to be allowed to meander through the other plants.
+The plants grow at least 2′ tall and they prefer to be allowed to meander through the other plants.
 The stems are multi-branching, so soon, if you allow them to do as they please, it will look like you have a mass planting.
-The flowers of ‘Purple Passion’ are a dark purple.
+The flowers of ‘Purple Passion’ are dark purple.
 They have 6 petals, 2 are large and 4 are small.
 The two larger petals look like ears.
-The stems and leaves feel sticky and will stick to each other.
-I really liked this annual plant and will buy seeds for my flower beds here in Windsor, maybe for 2017.
-This is definitely a “try it, you’ll like it” plant.
+The stems and leaves feel sticky and will stick to each other and to other plants.

 The flowers are small and taking good photos was kind of difficult.

-These typically grown as an annual, but are a tender perennial in USDA zones 10a-11.
-They prefer consistently moist soil but dislike being over watered.
+These are typically grown as an annual but are a tender perennial in USDA zones 10a-11.
+They prefer consistently moist soil but dislike being overwatered.
 They need to be grown in well-drained soil.
-They like full sun, but part of my plants were grown in part shade and did just as well.
-BUT, the ones grown in full sun will flower better.
-I believe these plants are a native of Mexico.

 They probably prefer growing in full sun, but part of my plants were in part shade.
 They did just as good but didn’t seem to flower as well as the plants in full sun.

 I believe these plants are natives of Mexico.